ogobrecht/console/docs/package-console.md

 procedure init (
   p_client_identifier in varchar2                                  , -- The client identifier provided by the application or console itself. p_level             in integer  default c_level_info             , -- Level 2 (warning), 3 (info), 4 (debug) or 5 (trace).
-  p_duration          in integer  default c_duration_default       , -- The number of minutes the session should be in logging mode.
-Allowed values: 1 to 1440 minutes (24 hours). p_cache_size        in integer  default c_cache_size_min         , -- The number of log entries to cache before they are written down into the log table.
-Errors are flushing always the cache.
-If greater then zero and no errors occur you can loose log entries in shared environments like APEX.
-Allowed values: 0 to 1000 records. p_check_interval    in integer  default c_check_interval_default , -- The number of seconds a session looks for a changed configuration.
+  p_duration          in integer  default c_duration_default       , -- The number of minutes the session should be in client preferences mode.
+Allowed values: 1 to 1440 minutes (24 hours). p_check_interval    in integer  default c_check_interval_default , -- The number of seconds a session looks for a changed configuration.
 Allowed values: 1 to 60 seconds. p_call_stack        in boolean  default false                    , -- Should the call stack be included. p_user_env          in boolean  default false                    , -- Should the user environment be included.